EU heat metering rules open new markets for Germany's Ista

 By Vera Eckert

-FRANKFURT, June 5 New EU regulations imposing individualised charges for heating in apartment buildings are a boon for meter specialist Ista, which hopes to build on its strong presence in Germany to win European market share.
+FRANKFURT New EU regulations imposing individualised charges for heating in apartment buildings are a boon for meter specialist Ista CHCAPI.UL, which hopes to build on its strong presence in Germany to win European market share.

 German apartment dwellers have long taken for granted they will be billed only for the heat they actually use, determined by accurate meter readings.
 Yet elsewhere across the continent, landlords usually charge flat fees for heating, based on surface area or family size.